Managing small-acreage horse farms in Central and Eastern Oregon

 Eating habits

 Unlike sheep and cattle, horses have both upper and lower teeth.
 They also have very active lips.
-With a short tongue and a sensitive, strong upper lip, horses bring food to their front teeth, and then bite.
+With a short tongue and a sensitive, strong upper lip, horses bring food to their front teeth and then bite.
 As a result, they are very efficient grazers — sometimes too efficient.
 Horses have the ability to quickly eat grasses right to the soil surface.
 When this happens too often, it kills the grass.

 Although horses will eat broadleaf plants, brush or trees, they have a stronger preference for grass than do cattle or sheep.
 They prefer short, tender grass over longer, coarser grass.

-Horses are biting top-grazers, biting off the tops of preferred plants in an area of the pasture until that spot is grazed short.
+Horses are top-grazers.
+They bite off the tops of preferred plants until that pasture is grazed short.
 They continue to graze regrowth on the preferred plant and avoid what seems to be good, taller pasture.
 Horses prefer the base of the grass stem, which has significantly higher sugar and carbohydrate content than the upper parts of the plant.

 Horses are "recreational grazers" and will continue to graze after they have met their nutritional requirements.
 Table 1 compares the activities of horses, cattle and sheep on pastures.
 If unmanaged, horses will spend over half the day eating.

-Horses |
+Horses

-Cattle |
+Cattle

-Sheep |
+Sheep

-Grazing |
+Grazing

-14 | 9 | 9 |
+14 9 9

-Standing |
+Standing

-8 | 4 | 3 |
+8 4 3

-Lying down |
+Lying down

-1 | 9 | 11 |
+1 9 11

 Source: A Production Guide for Coastal British Columbia and the Pacific Northwest.
-Table used with permission.

 Seven steps to a safe, efficient, environmentally friendly horse farm

-- Don’t beat up your pasture.
+1. Don’t overgraze your pasture.

-- Manage your pasture for optimal grass growth.
+2. Manage your pasture for optimal grass growth.

-- Use buffer strips to protect water.
+3. Use buffer strips to protect water.

-- Manage manure and bedding resources.
+4. Manage manure and bedding resources.

-- Manage weeds to protect your horses.
+5. Manage weeds to protect your horses.

-- Install rain gutters and downspouts.
+6. Install rain gutters and downspouts.

-- Protect your household water supply.
+7. Protect your household water supply.

 Step 1.
-Don’t beat up your pasture
+Don’t overgraze your pasture

 The dry lot